Monday, October 21, 2024

 Ilfracombe, Hele Valley and Combe Martin

-This place is gorgeous and we were glad we had booked a couple of night.
-It’s set in deep valleys on the coast and it was beautifully quiet.
+Ilfracombe is gorgeous and we were glad we had booked a couple of nights.
+It is set in a deep valley on the coast and was beautifully quiet.

 The arrow marks Ilfracombe with Hele Valley next door